 By the 1990s, it was tilting 5.5 degrees to the south.
 That was just past the point at which it was supposed to collapse catastrophically.

-Finally, someone figured out that it might help to just gently remove some of the soil from under the north side of the building, away from the list and lo and behold if the good ship Pisa didnt start to right itself.
+Finally, someone figured out that it might help to just gently remove some of the soil.
+They took some from under the north side of the building, away from the list.
+And lo and behold if the good ship Pisa didnt start to right itself.

-Now listing at a comfortable and picturesque 4 degrees, the tower is in no immediate risk of toppling.
+Now it lists at a comfortable and picturesque 4 degrees.
+The tower is in no immediate risk of toppling.

-Unless theres a massive earthquake or giant or tornado or meteorite or something.
+Unless theres a massive earthquake.
+Or a giant or tornado or meteorite or something.

 For more stories like this, check us out every day at Smithsonian.com.